mbemvieira/crash-ratings-api/README.md

 # crash-ratings-api

-Laravel 5.5 API that consumes NHTSA API, collecting crash ratings,
+Laravel 5.5 application that consumes NHTSA API, collecting crash ratings and displaying then through an API.

 ## Environment Requirements